Last Updated On August 16th, 2018

 Leesa also partners with non-profit organizations that help at-risk youth and adults start a better life for themselves by getting them off the streets and into good homes and jobs.
 Non-profit organizations can apply to become a part of Leesa’s donation community if they are 501(c)(3) non-profits.
 Chosen organizations will receive custom-made mattresses from Leesa, which is made possible because customers make Leesa purchases.

 Mattress donations aren’t the only way Leesa provides support for communities.
 The company also partners with the Arbor Day Foundation to plant trees where they’re needed most.
-Every time a customer orders a Leesa mattress, Leesa donates one tree to the organization.
+Every time a customer orders a mattress, Leesa donates one tree to the organization.
 Additionally, they even support local organizations through volunteering their time and resources.

 Although Leesa’s giving nature doesn’t affect the feel of your mattress, it could help you decide between similar brands on the market.
-There is a certain element of respect for businesses that give back to the community, especially when brands of similar price point and calibre are not engaging in this type of help.
+There is a certain element of respect for businesses that give back to the community, especially when brands of similar price point and caliber are not engaging in this type of help.

 Alternatives To A Leesa Mattress